therealsphinx/support.balsamiq.com/content/tutorials/responsivedesign.md

 We [posted the entire project on myBalsamiq](https://acme.mybalsamiq.com/projects/responsivewireframes-jnolte/grid) so you can dig a little deeper and see how they used this system to specify the layout of an ecommerce site with product overviews, detail pages, shopping cart, checkout process, and account views.
 This is great work and an excellent example of how it's not too difficult to get it done if you establish a system that works for you.

-## You don't have to wireframe every view
+## You Don't Have to Wireframe Every View

 It should go without saying, but wireframing is both a process for thinking through problems and specifying interfaces.
 But creating wireframes doesn't usually require that you lay out every single view.
 You should know your web site's content, or the scenarios and flows in your app well, and consider first building models for how they behave and layout using a high-level wireframe like we did.